Dark-Alex-17/managarr/README.md

 ### The Managarr CLI
 Managarr can be used in one of two ways: As a TUI, or as a CLI for managing your Servarrs.

 All management features available in the TUI are also available in the CLI.
+However, the CLI is equipped with additional features to allow for more advanced usage and automation.

 The CLI can be helpful for automating tasks or for use in scripts.
 For example, you can use the CLI to trigger a search for a movie, or to add a movie to your library.